 composition of fragile wooden sticks and dynamic shadow plays.
 The final outcome was the consequence of a collaborative process by designers with different

-backgrounds operating between digital intelligences and craftsmanship aesthetics.
-It was in the combination of advanced algorithmic tools, computer driven CNC
+backgrounds operating between digital intelligence and craftsmanship aesthetics.
+It was in the combination of advanced algorithmic tools, computer-driven CNC

 manufacturing techniques and crafted woodwork experience that the hybrid character of the scheme could strongly appear.

-The use of contemporary digital devices, capable of generating parametrically related geometrical objects, gave birth to more that 60 plans, by eight designers, in
+The use of contemporary digital devices, capable of generating parametrically related geometrical objects, gave birth to more than 60 plans, by eight designers, in

-each others as never before, consequently ensuring, a constant evolution.
+each other as never before, consequently ensuring, a constant evolution.
 Candelabrum 2.0 was a logic and not a design, a possibility and not a solution, a

 traversal method that tested minor changes in comparison to the overall composition.
 Candelabrum 2.0, finally, was a fascination for the beauty of imperfection.